rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  So I decide to start flying.
 *  That is what most people think of as lucid dreaming.
 *  If you were to think about it,
-*  this thing called dreaming as we've described
+*  this thing called dreaming, as we've described,
 *  is utterly absurd as a state
-*  based on its psychotic kind of nature and characteristics
+*  based on its psychotic kind of nature and characteristics,
 *  to then start to say, it's that idiotic
-*  and strange and bizarre, but PS,
+*  and strange and bizarre,
-*  I can also take control of it
+*  but PS, I can also take control of it
 *  and decide what I want to do with it,
 *  injects a whole dose of disbelief into a process
 *  that's already unbelievable by itself.
 *  So science for a while just thought,
-*  this is charlatan type stuff that these people claim
+*  this is charlatan type stuff
-*  that they can control their dreams.
+*  that these people claim that they can control their dreams.
 *  How can you ever prove that?
 *  Because don't forget, when you go into REM sleep
 *  and you dream, you are paralyzed.
 *  So I can't just wake up and say, I was lucid dreaming.
 *  That's not proof.
-*  I have to in some ways be able to demonstrate
+*  I have to, in some ways, be able to demonstrate
 *  that I'm lucid dreaming as I begin to become lucid,
 *  but I can't because I can't communicate with you
 *  as the scientist.
 *  Well, it turns out that you can.
 *  One of the things we spoke about in the first episode
-*  is that yes, you get these rapid eye movements,
+*  is that, yes, you get these rapid eye movements,
 *  but think about what that means.
 *  I told you that when you dream,
 *  your brain paralyzes all of your voluntary muscles